Nabs2000/useful_bioinformatics_cmds/README.md

 - Ctrl B + S: Switch to different sessions
 - Ctrl B + D: Detach from current session
 - Ctrl B + :kill-session: Kill the current session

+## Tool Information
+- `bcftools`: A utility for variant calling and manipulating VCFs and BCFs